dilpreet2028/fragmenter/README.md

 # fragmenter
-Generates boilerplate code for initializing fragment using annotation processing and performs argument binding.
+Generates boilerplate code for initializing fragment using annotation processing and performs argument binding while following best practices for initializing a fragment.
 + Eliminates need to create a static function to initialize a fragment
 + Eliminates need to bind the arguments manually